Libera (choir): History

 The Anglican (High Church) parish of St Philip's, Norbury has a long choral tradition.
-Their first non-traditional commercial work was in 1984, when the boys of the St Philip's Choir backed Sal Solo on his song "San Damiano".
-In 1987, the boys of St Philip's Choir released the single, "Sing Forever".
-In 1988, the choir released the single "Adoramus".
-In 1988, the choir released their first full commercial album, Sing For Ever under the name St Philip's Choir.
+Their first non-traditional commercial work was in 1984, when the boys of St Philip's Choir backed Sal Solo on his song "San Damiano".
+In 1987, the boys of St Philip's Choir released the single "Sing for Ever".
+In 1988, the choir released the single "Adoramus" and their first full commercial album, Sing For Ever under the name St Philip's Choir.
 The title track for this album was chosen by the BBC as the first Children in Need telethon anthem.

 The second album, New Day, released in 1990, was the first album to use the name Angel Voices.
-During the 1990s, the names "St Philip's Boy Choir" and "Angel Voices" were both used to refer to the choir.
+During the 1990s, the names "St Philip's Boys' Choir" and "Angel Voices" were both used to refer to the choir.
 The third album, Angel Voices, was released in 1992.
-It was re-released in 1993, with the choir referred to as the St Philip's Boy's Choir.
+It was re-released in 1993, with the choir referred to as St Philip's Boys' Choir.
 Angel Voices 2 was released in 1996 and Angel Voices 3 was released in 1997.
-Both were released under the name of St Philip's Boy's Choir, by the record label MCI.
+Both were released under the name of St Philip's Boys' Choir, by the record label MCI.

 In 1995, Robert Prizeman released a single and a CD, Libera.
-The CD contained seven remixes of his original song, "Libera".
+The CD comprised seven remixes of his original song, "Libera".
 The first four tracks feature Libera with Daren Geraghty as the main soloist; the last 3 tracks are performed by other artists.
 In the same year, the choir, calling itself Libera, performed the song on the TV programme Sunday Live.
 In 1999, the choir released another album entitled Libera, published by Warner Classics.
-From that point on, the choir has been consistently referred to as "Libera" when acting in its commercial capacity.
+From then on, the choir has been consistently referred to as "Libera" when acting in its commercial capacity.
 The next Libera album, Luminosa, was released by Warner Classics in 2001.
-In 2003, Warner Classics re-released Libera and Luminosa as a two CD set entitled Complete Libera.
+In 2003, Warner Classics re-released Libera and Luminosa as a double CD set entitled Complete Libera.
 In 2004, Libera signed a contract with EMI.
 Their first EMI album was Free.
 Visions came out in 2005.
-Libera's 2006 album, Angel Voices, was nominated as Album of the Year by the Classical Brit Awards.
+Libera's 2006 album, Angel Voices, was nominated Album of the Year by the Classical Brit Awards.
 New Dawn was released in March 2008.
 In December 2008, they released their first double CD entitled Eternal (The best of Libera) which contains 26 tracks taken from earlier albums and six new tracks.
 Their album Peace was released in 2010.
 November 2011 saw the release of Libera: The Christmas Album.
 Libera remained under contract with EMI until its acquisition by Warner Music Group in 2013.
-While contracted to WMG the group made two DVDs and released soundtrack CDs before entering a partnership with the independent label Invisible Hands Music in 2016, with whom they have released 6 physical CDs and a Digital Album during the 2020 pandemic.
+While contracted to WMG, the group made two DVDs and released soundtrack CDs before entering into a partnership with the independent label Invisible Hands Music in 2016, with which they have released 8 physical CDs, plus a Digital Album during the 2020 pandemic.